Audiologist

 That is only one part of it.
 Fundamentally, the tiny hair cells in your ear age, then die.
 This is pretty much like a lot of other parts of the body.
 This, in tandem with noise exposure, medicines, health, medical conditions, and genetic create our own "perfect storm" to determine when our hearing goes.

-Asked by Belle almost 6 years ago
+Asked by Arthur over 5 years ago

 I'm in Nampa, ID